dheerajzorko/askMe/README.md

 ## Overview

-This Python program leverages the OpenAI GPT-3.5 model to assist in searching for specific sections within a PDF document based on user-provided questions.
+This Python program leverages the OpenAI GPT-3.5turbo-0125 model to answer questions using the input PDF file.

-It extracts text from specified pages of the PDF, combines it with the questions, and queries GPT-3.5 to determine which section of the document might contain the answers to the questions.
+It extracts context pages from the PDF file and determines the sections which might contain the answers for the questions.
+For questions with relevant sections in context page found, the program ask the questions to GPT-3.5-turbo-0125 model with selected pages as user context.

+For questions without relevant sections, the program scans the whole pdf until the quesions are answered.
+In case of no answers found, the program responds with "Data Not Available"

 ## Features